-Treat multiple characters engaging in the same activity - such as a group searching a room or someone attempting to calm an angry mob - as a single entity.
-In this case, simply roll once for the group, using the highest skill among them - or the lowest, if the group is an impediment.
+Multiple characters engaging in the same activity - such as a group searching a room or someone attempting to calm an angry mob - act as a single entity.
+Simply roll once for the group, using the highest skill among them - or the lowest, if the group is an impediment.
 If the result may separately impact multiple characters, however, have them roll individually.